David Branch, Publisher & Editor

 My ancestors established the Pettengill Farm, a nineteenth century salt-water farm in Freeport.
 The Freeport Historical Society now owns and maintains the property.
 My great grandmother, Gertrude Goldrup, sewed the first pair of L.L.
 Bean hunting boots.
 Her sewing machine is proudly displayed at their flagship store.

 I graduated from Freeport High School in 1978.
 In 2020, after chipping away at it for 35 years, I received my Bachelors Degree in Theater from the University of Southern Maine.
-Today I live in Portland with my wife, Heather.
-Our son, Henry, is a student at Lyseth Harrison Elementary School in North Deering.
+Today I live in Westbrook with my wife, Heather.
+Our son, Henry, is a student at Westbrook Middle School.

 One of my favorite questions when meeting new people is, “Where are you from?”
 My proud reply is always, “I’m a Mainer!”